saiKasi0/Investigation-on-Density/README.md

 ## Overview

-This repository contains a data analysis project focused on investigating various factors related to density.
-The core of the project is implemented in a Jupyter notebook, `error_analysis.ipynb`, which performs an analysis on error metrics, likely related to density calculations or model predictions involving density.
+This repository contains a data analysis for an investigaiton on the various densities of select matters.
+The core of the project is implemented in a Jupyter notebook, `error_analysis.ipynb.

 ## Contents

 - **`error_analysis.ipynb`**: The primary notebook where the analysis is conducted.
-It likely includes data preprocessing, error analysis, and visualizations related to the project.
+It likely includes dataprocessing and visualizations related to the project.

 ## Dependencies